M606 crash: Leeds bus services delayed 'up to 50 minutes' after five injured in head-on crash

+Bus services in Leeds have faced "significant delays" this morning while the motorway was closed.

-West Yorkshire Police said the M606 in Bradford is currently closed in both directions due to the serious collision which happened at around 10.45pm on June 13.
+West Yorkshire Police earlier said the M606 in Bradford was closed in both directions due to the serious collision which happened at around 10.45pm on June 13.

-Bus operator First West Yorkshire this morning said that the closure was causing delays "up to 50 minutes" on several of its bus services around Leeds.
+Bus operator First West Yorkshire said at about 9.30am that the closure was causing delays "up to 50 minutes" on several of its bus services around Leeds.

 First said in a tweet: "Closure of M606 is causing significant delays now of up to 50 minutes.
 Services in and around the area facing heavy congestion.
 Services 617/618/620/686/687/256 mainly affected.